 Set up email

-Connect your inbox and configure per-account outbound policies.
+Connect your inbox and configure email accounts.

 Full configuration reference